1. English

 • Original Passport: (Must be the same you used for booking your trek)

-• Valid, University Card: (Only if you booked as a student)
+• University ID Card: (Only if you booked as a student)

-• Good Daypack: One with extra room for a box lunch (the smaller, the better)
+• Daypack: With enough room for a lunch

-• Boots: Comfortable broken in hiking boots or shoes (Boots with ankle support recommended).
+• Boots: Good comfortable broken in hiking boots with good tread

-• Sleeping Bag: 4 season bag (can be rented from ORANGE NATION)
+• Sleeping Bag: 4 season bag (can be rented from your tour guide)

 • Headlamp or flashlight: Headlamp frees up hands (Back-up flashlight & batteries are recommended)